nickrobison/nickrobison-www/tmpl/blog/2014-01-27-happy-2nd-birthday.md

 [<img class=" wp-image-713" alt="US Visitors 2013" src="http://www.nickrobison.com/wp-content/uploads/2014/01/Screen-Shot-2014-01-27-at-10.43.30-AM.png" width="1035" height="488" srcset="https://www.nickrobison.com/wp-content/uploads/2014/01/Screen-Shot-2014-01-27-at-10.43.30-AM.png 1035w, https://www.nickrobison.com/wp-content/uploads/2014/01/Screen-Shot-2014-01-27-at-10.43.30-AM-300x141.png 300w, https://www.nickrobison.com/wp-content/uploads/2014/01/Screen-Shot-2014-01-27-at-10.43.30-AM-1024x482.png 1024w, https://www.nickrobison.com/wp-content/uploads/2014/01/Screen-Shot-2014-01-27-at-10.43.30-AM-500x235.png 500w" sizes="(max-width: 1035px) 100vw, 1035px" />][3]<figcaption class="wp-caption-text">Westward Ho!</figcaption></figure>

 In a surprising shift, the bulk of visitors are now from Washington (specifically Seattle), with Indiana supplying the third most traffic.
-Apparently I'm more interesting to Chicago then I am to my own family.
+Apparently I&#8217;m more interesting to Chicago then I am to my own family.
 (Yes, that was me showing my new PNW passive-aggressive side).

-So that's the state of the website, we're but a small blip in the world of the internet, but it's still my little blip, and I love it very much.
-If you've been trolling around here you've probably noticed that some images aren't loading correctly, and that the site can take FOREVER to come up.
+So that&#8217;s the state of the website, we&#8217;re but a small blip in the world of the internet, but it&#8217;s still my little blip, and I love it very much.
+If you&#8217;ve been trolling around here you&#8217;ve probably noticed that some images aren&#8217;t loading correctly, and that the site can take FOREVER to come up.
 Yeah, I need to fix that.
-I'm trying to get to it this week, I just haven't had the time.
+I&#8217;m trying to get to it this week, I just haven&#8217;t had the time.

 So thanks for sticking with me for another year, hopefully things will only continue to get better.<figure id="attachment_423" style="width: 500px" class="wp-caption aligncenter">